Marinas and Boatyards Need Marketing Strategies That Fit Their Business Models

 In order to tailor a marketing campaign or program to a given niche market, you have first to know, or at least learn about that niche ― its demographics, its history, its culture and idiosyncratic social conventions, and so on.
 You have also to familiarize yourself intimately with the product or service being marketed into that niche.
 For most of the time in a niche market, if you don’t demonstrate you know what you’re talking about — that you understand and are willing to connect with your target customers, and that you are worthy of their confidence and loyalty — your marketing efforts will fall upon deaf ears and glazed-over eyes.

 There are no shortcuts.
 Unfortunately, all of this takes a lot of effort and time and, moreover, may not appear profitable to some outsourced marketers, who see a better ROI (for the marketer, that is) in using more generic approaches.
-Which is why marina and boatyard owners and operators need to think more than twice about marketing advice that is not specific to their market niche. ― Phil Friedman
+Which is why marina and boatyard owners and operators need to think more than twice about marketing advice that is not specific to their market niche.
+And your marine management system should reflect that as well. ― Phil Friedman

 About the Author: